A Quick Travel Guide for Things to Do in Beppu, Japan

 Cost: Adults: 1,600 yen (round-trip), 1,000 yen (one-way), Children: 800 yen (round-trip), 500 yen (one-way)

 Visit the Hells of Beppu

 Probably the most iconic thing to do in Beppu is to visit the Hells of Beppu.
 These hot springs are the result of volcanic activity in the area and each has varying characteristics.
-Five of the hells are located in the Kannawa District and the While you visit, make sure you collect a free souvenir stamp from each place!
+Five of the hells are located in the Kannawa District and while you visit, make sure you collect a free souvenir stamp from each place!
 We paid for each hell as we went because we chose not to visit all.

 Sea Hell – Umi Jigoku (海地獄)

 In my opinion, the “sea hell” is the best one to visit.
 It has a pond of milky blue water and gardens that make for a more beautiful setting.
-There are also a few smaller, rusty orange colored hells nearby so if you’re only visiting this one you’ll get the most for your money.
+There are also a few smaller, rusty orange-colored hells nearby so if you’re only visiting this one you’ll get the most for your money.
 One other thing we enjoyed doing at the “sea hell” was throwing in a coin for good luck!

 Shaven Head Hell – Oniishibozu Jigoku (鬼石坊主地獄)

 The “shaven head hell” is named after the liquid mud bubbles that rise from the water and look like the shaven head of a monk.
 Also onsite is a footbath with steamy mineral water and a public bath that you can soak in for an additional 620 yen.

 The “cooking pot hell” has a few different boiling ponds and a statue of a demon as a cook.
 One thing that makes the cooking pot hell unique is that visitors can drink the hot springs water while also enjoying hand and foot baths here.
 There are also a variety of specialty snacks for sale that have been cooked by the steam of the hot spring.
 Some of these snacks include corn, boiled eggs, and sweet potatoes.